HunkWhoCodes/LearningGo/1-Introduction/basics.md

+## Go Syntax:

 ### Syntax Rules
-- GO is a case sensitive.
+- GO is case sensitive.
 - Names of public fields have initial uppercase letters.
 - Initial uppercase in GO means that the symbol is exported and is same as saying that it is public.